 Sunset Zoo in Manhattan exhibits exotic and endangered animals, and strives to attain its mission “to inspire conservation of the natural world” through international conservation projects.

-Rolling Hills Wildlife Adventure offers a 65 acre zoo and a wildlife museum where kids will experience an imaginary journey observing animals around the world.
+Rolling Hills Zoo offers a 65-acre zoo and a wildlife museum where kids will experience an imaginary journey observing animals around the world.

-2. Visit the Wild Wild West of Dodge City
+9. Visit the Wild Wild West Town of Dodge City

 Hey kids!
 Grab your boots and hats, don your spurs and holster, and head to the Wild West in Kansas.
 Dodge City, the wildest, wickedest, and woolliest “Queen of the Cowtowns” was a buffalo hunter central, a Santa Fe Railroad stop, and a major point along the Western Cattle Trail.